Customising your AMP sub-theme

 We recommend you identify a content type that is most likely to benefit from AMP optimisation (eg. blog) as a starting point.
 You can then expand to other content types as necessary, providing you do not exceed the 50kb CSS limit.

 Once you’ve identified a content type to work with, you may need to reorganise your block and content type field placement to provide the best user experience.
-Acquia Cohesion templated content (master templates, content templates etc) are not supported with AMP themes.
+Site Studio templated content (master templates, content templates etc) are not supported with AMP themes.

 Select the correct tab before making changes to block or content type field layout, so that other displays are unaffected.
 For blocks this is your sub-theme, for content types it will be